w-stephen/datumpilot/Planning/master_prompt_pack.md

    - returning typed JSON responses.

 3) Orchestrator Implementation - a complete example implementation for `/api/fcf/interpret` that:
-   - orchestrates the agents,
+   - orchestrates extraction when imageUrl is provided,
    - calls the rules/calculation engine,
-   - reconciles results based on the QA agent.
+   - invokes the Explanation Agent with authoritative CalcResult,
+   - derives confidence from parseConfidence + validation results.

 4) Logging & Metrics - suggestions on how to log key events and measure latency/cost per request.